-For much of the 1970s-1990s, James Martin was pigeonholed as an eccentric character that collected eggbeaters, lived in a funky hand-built house, and made cartoonish paintings.
+For much of the 1970s-1990s, James Martin was pigeonholed as an eccentric character who collected eggbeaters, lived in a funky hand-built house, and made cartoonish paintings.
 Yet at the beginning of Martin's painting career, in the late 1950s and 1960s, he was praised by critics and sought out by serious collectors.
 His work hung alongside paintings by the cream of Northwest artists in shows at Seattle Art Museum and was purchased by the likes of Mark Tobey, SAM founder Richard Fuller (1897-1976), and actor Charles Laughton (1899-1962).
 The odd trajectory of Martin’s career traces back to the death of his first art dealer, Otto Seligman (1890-1966), and to a drinking problem that made Martin difficult to work with.
 It involves some odd twists of fate, a debilitating illness, and a sensitive personality torn between creative aspirations and a blue-collar work ethic that condemned such leanings as trivial.
 In the 1990s art critic Sheila Farr (b.
 1951), began researching a book on Martin.
 At that time he had no documentation of his paintings, no resume detailing his exhibition history, no records of the whereabouts of his work, and no bibliography of his reviews.
-To coincide with publication of the book, the Museum of Northwest Art, La Conner, invited Farr to curate a retrospective of Martin's work, which opened in September, 2000 and helped reignite appreciation for an artist whose life and paintings are deeply entwined in Northwest art history.
+To coincide with publication of the book, the Museum of Northwest Art, La Conner, invited Farr to curate a retrospective of Martin's work, which opened in September 2000 and helped reignite appreciation for an artist whose life and paintings are deeply entwined in Northwest art history.
 This essay is adapted from Farr’s book James Martin: Art Rustler at the Rivoli (Seattle: University of Washington Press, 2000).

 Growing Up Working Class

-Metaphors may come naturally to James Martin, but making art goes against his primary values.
+Metaphors may have come naturally to James Martin, but making art went against his primary values.
 He grew up in a railroad family, where hard work, frugality, and earning a decent wage were a man's main concerns.
 His father, Wilfred Scott Martin (1896-1973), was an engineer for the Great Northern railroad, as was his father's father, Francis S. Martin, before him.
 Francis died at the age of 39, a victim of the great Wellington train disaster that took the lives of 98 men, women, and children in 1910.
 Two trains -- Francis was the engineer on No. 25 -- were waiting outside the old Cascade Tunnel for snow to be cleared, when a massive avalanche engulfed them.
 After his father's death, Wilfred was offered a job by Great Northern so that he could support his mother and siblings.
 He was 15.
 Later he served in the Marine Corps during World War I and, in his 30s, married Isabel Laughton (1899-1949) -- a Canadian who claimed to be a distant relative of actor Charles Laughton.
 The couple settled in a tiny rental house in Everett.

 Their first child, Irene, was born April 1, 1927 (d.
 1995), and a year later, on April 7, 1928, a son, James Edward.
 When the children were in elementary school, the family moved to Ballard, closer to Wilfred's work at the railway station at Interbay.
 Jim attended Washington Irving Elementary and James Monroe Jr. High.
 While at Monroe, he spent a week at reform school for stealing a car with his buddies.
 "It wasn't the only one we took for a ride," he recalled with a glint of pride, "but I didn't always get caught" (Farr).
 During his sophomore year at Ballard High, Martin dropped out and went to work as an apprentice mechanic at William O. McKay Ford.
 One of his teachers, though, refused to give up on him.